Reviews You Can Rely On

 Our Verdict

 OneUp Components is a company that is known for producing rock-solid products at outstanding prices.
 We feel that OneUp knocked it out of the park with their Composite pedals.
 In fact, we liked them so much that they were our favorite composite model for the dialed blend of grip/traction and weight paired with an outstanding price tag.
 They aren't the thinnest or the absolute grippiest pedals on the market.
 However, they provide plenty of grip in all conditions, are easily serviced with readily available parts, and offer predictable mobility.
 Combining an eye-popping price and solid performance helps the OneUp Composite stand out.
-Our review of the best mountain bike flat pedals shows how it stacks up versus competing products.
+Our review of mountain bike flat pedals shows how it stacks up versus competing products.

 REASONS TO BUY